-1110 01111 non by percentage es of attendance is: Less than 90% School intervention, e.g. pre-referral meeting with a senior leader, penalty notice, possible court action and/or fine.
+ision by percentages of attendance is: Less than 90% School intervention, e.g. pre-referral meeting with a senior leader, penalty notice, possible court action and/or fine.
 Attendance seriously affects learning and progress at this level.
 Families will be referred to Educational Welfare Officer.
 90-96% Monitoring and looking for improvements.
 Student' learning and progress may be affected.
 School intervention, e.g. meeting with parent.
 98% or above This is the school's expectation.
 Students' attendance will support their learning and progress.